-Clickjacking (also known as UI redressing and iframe overlay) is a malicious technique where a user is tricked into clicking on a button or link on a website using hidden clickable elements inside an invisible iframe.
+Clickjacking, also known as UI redressing and iframe overlay, is a malicious technique where a user is tricked into clicking on a button or link on a website using hidden clickable elements inside an invisible iframe.
 This attack hijacks clicks intended for the visible page and routes the user to an application and/or domain on another page.
 The Barracuda Web Application Firewall uses the X-Frame-Options HTTP response header to detect and prevent iframe based UI redressing.
-The X-Frame-Options header is inserted to indicate whether a browser should be allowed to render a page in a "iframe", and if allowed, the iframe origin that needs to be matched.
+The X-Frame-Options header is inserted to indicate whether a browser should be allowed to render a page in an iframe, and if allowed, the iframe origin that needs to be matched.
 The three values of the X-Frame-Options header are:

 - Never – The browser will not display the page if the page is within the iframe.

 - Same Origin – The browser allows the page to be displayed if the page within the iframe is from the same origin.

 - Allowed Origin – The browser allows the page specified in the Allowed Origin to be displayed when embedded in the iframe.

 - Go to the WEBSITES > Advanced Security page.

 - In the Clickjacking Protection section, identify the service you want to enable clickjacking protection for, and click Edit next to it.
 The Edit Clickjacking Protection window appears.

 - Select the appropriate option next to Render Page Inside Iframe to specify how the page should be rendered in an iframe.